THE CENTURY HOME

 Martin D. and Ethel Van Oosterhout

 In 1929, the house was sold to a young Orange City lawyer, Martin D. Van Oosterhout and his new bride Ethel.
-Martin later became a judge and was appointed by President Eisenhower to the U.S. Eighth District Court of Appeals, where he later became chief justice.
-Ethel came to Orange City as the Iowa State Extension Home Economist and was active in the Federated Women’s Club, where she served as national president.
+Martin later became a judge and was appointed by President Eisenhower to the U.S. Eighth District Court of Appeals, where he later became chief judge.
+Ethel came to Orange City as the Iowa State Extension Home Economist and was active in the Federated Women’s Club, where she served as local, county, and president.
 It was the local women’s club, including Ethel, which was instrumental in starting Tulip Festival.